tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-We drop the extra columns to make this tidy and remove the correlated columns
+We drop the extra columns to make this tidy and remove the correlated columns.
 <!-- #endregion -->

 <!-- #region hide_input=true slideshow={"slide_type": "slide"} -->